gsha0/acc_adiabatic_relief/README.md

 It calculates an air-cooled chiller plant hour by hour across a full year (8,760 hours), using:
 - A real weather file for your site (EnergyPlus `.epw` format)
 - Your actual chiller load profile (exported from IESVE VistaPro)
-- Performance curves from your chiller manufacturer's data
+- Default performance curves or curves from your chiller manufacturer's data
 - An adiabatic pre-cooling model that activates when outdoor temperature exceeds a threshold you set

 For every hour it calculates capacity, power, and COP for both **adiabatic mode** (pads active) and a **dry baseline** (pads never active), so you can directly quantify the energy benefit.